 At first, you can expect some discomfort wearing a dance belt.
 However, a properly fitting one will soon stop bothering you and you will come to appreciate your ability to let loose, jumping and leaping around with wild abandon, knowing you won't feel that painful bounce when you land.

 Doing the Laundry - caring for your dance clothes

-Dance belts, tights, and leotards all have a high spandex content.
+Most dance belts, tights, and leotards have a high spandex content.

-Spandex (aka Lycra if it comes from Dupont) loses its stretch and is destroyed by hot water.
+Spandex (AKA Lycra if it comes from Dupont, Milliskin if it’s a MStevens garment, and elastane in the U.K.) loses its stretch and is destroyed by hot water.
 It can also be damaged by sweat and skin oils, so don't let dirty damp dance clothes fester for days in your dance bag.

 Cold water is the key to keeping your dancewear happy in the laundry.